 Moreover, this was my first time to visit Rajasthan this way.
-I have travelled to Jaipur but that’s the state capital and has cuisine of every type.
+I have traveled to Jaipur but that’s the state capital and has a cuisine of every type.
 I have been to Bikaner and there too I didn’t experience anything different.
 But the food in Rajasthan was different when I visited villages during my trip.
-In my one week journey of Rajasthan, I visited, stayed and tasted the local food.
+In my one week journey of Rajasthan, I visited, stayed, and tasted the local food.
 Well, that’s bliss if you get to taste the local cuisine.
-I faced great deal of trouble when I was in Kathmandu since I couldn’t get proper North Indian food there.
+I faced a great deal of trouble when I was in Kathmandu since I couldn’t get proper North Indian food there.

 My first time experience with food in Rajasthan

-We enjoy traveling but it brings it’s own list of challenges to deal with.
+We enjoy traveling but it brings its own list of challenges to deal with.
 Okay!
-So, there is lot of fat added in food in Rajasthan.
+So, there is a lot of fat added to food in Rajasthan.
 And I somehow avoid consuming fat in my normal diet.
 So, the very first day, the breakfast I had in Bikaner city was normal.
-It was puri and aloo ki sabji with a sweet dish.
+It was puri and aloo ki sabzi with a sweet dish.
 When I reached Bap village, the cuisine got changed slightly.
 It was lots of ghee.
 Now I being a Haryanvi should love ghee since it’s a part of our regular diet.
 Oh yes!
 I love my rotis with ghee on them.
 But it is not easy for me to consume so much of it.
 That was the first challenge of eating food in Rajasthan.
 The village people were so sweet and the food they cooked was delicious.
 It was perhaps their love that made the food taste lovelier and scrumptious.

 I even had dhokla, poha with namkeen in Jaisalmer which was totally different.
 As far as my knowledge is concerned, Dhokla belongs to Gujrat and Poha is from MP.
-So two different cuisines in one place at a different state.
+So two different cuisines in one place in a different state.
 Interesting!

 Scrumptious Dinner in Desert – Amazing food in Rajasthan

-We even had chai, sutta, biscuits and snacks in the desert.
-Watching the live music concert, sitting over a sand dune, where the sand was cold enough to sooth your soul, people enjoyed hot tea.
+We even had chai, sutta, biscuits, and snacks in the desert.
+Watching the live music concert, sitting over a sand dune, where the sand was cold enough to soothe your soul, people enjoyed hot tea.
 But hell no!
 I don’t drink tea.
 Well, I most of the time miss the chai wali feelings.
 This is actually a bond and people share it.
 Since I don’t do it, I feel socially boycotted at times.
 No drink (alcohol) and no tea!
 What a life!

 When the veg curries had names of sweet dishes – Strange food in Rajasthan

-Travelling to remote places isn’t that much easy.
+Traveling to remote places isn’t that easy.
 Whenever you travel to a place, you need to follow set rules and ethics of that place.
 Overall, it was a great experience.
 It was the first time for me to try such food in Rajasthan.
 I have tried traditional Rajasthani thali at Jaipur twice and also Delhi Haat but this was totally different from others.
-This reminds to find satisfaction in the things we get easily.
+This reminds us to find satisfaction in the things we get easily.